thesadru/disnake/docs/ext/commands/commands.rst

 Global checks work similarly to regular checks except they are registered with the :meth:`.Bot.check` decorator.

-For example, to block all DMs we could do the following:
+For example, to block all DMs we cold do the following:

 .. code-block:: python3